 Talking about the new arrangement being put in place between the companies is Bombardier’s Ben Boehm.
 Play

 The industry rumor mill has been rumbling about this for months.
 Today it is official.
 Further to the framework agreement signed on March 24, 2011, Jin Zhuanglong, Chairman, Commercial Aircraft Corporation of China Ltd (COMAC) and Pierre Beaudoin, President and Chief Executive Officer, Bombardier Inc. today signed a definitive agreement covering program commonalities between the C919 and CSeries.
 More specifically, the two aircraft manufacturers agreed to cooperate on four distinctive projects to be executed as part of the first phase of COMAC and Bombardier’s long-term collaboration on the C919 aircraft and the CSeries families of commercial airliners.
 Continue reading

 The re-engining announcement for the 737 by Boeing has given us pause to consider the impacts of both airframes and engines and their impact on commercial aircraft.
 Clearly, engines are the driving force for technology in the industry, as fuel burn is approaching 50% of operating costs, and the proportional impact from changes in engine technology are higher than other factors.
 But what about other elements, and how can new airframe developments, taken together, impact the economics of aircraft.

 The 787 and A350, with composite structures, promise a dramatic reduction in operating costs well beyond the savings from new technology engines.
 The same goes for the Bombardier CSeries, which will offer a 15% reduction in overall operating costs, about half from new technology engines and the other half from new airframe technology.
-Irkut’s MS-21 and COMAC’s C919 are being designed both for domestic and export, with… Continue reading
+Irkut’s MS-21 and COMAC’s C919 are being designed both for domestic and export, with world class suppliers assisting… Continue reading